H4wkeye1/SerenLeiaTheme/README.md

 I've modified it to work on Arctic Zephyr Leia Mod skin, and added some minor visual/color adjustments.
 Still has bugs, a work in progress.
-Play Next is still broken atm.

 To install via Kodi, go to Seren > Tools > Open Settings > Interface > scroll down to Themes and click Install, then choose Web Location and paste the link below.